Tooth Bonding Durham, NC

 Is tooth bonding permanent?

-No, tooth bonding is a temporary measure to protect your tooth before you are able to get a more permanent fix.
-Although, with excellent oral health and routine visits to the dentist, your bonding treatment results can last for a couple of years.
+No, tooth bonding is a temporary measure to protect your tooth before you can get a more permanent fix.
+However, with excellent oral health and routine visits to the dentist, your bonding treatment results can last for a couple of years.

 Is dental bonding painful?